Lawn Fertiliser Buying Guide

 Is the fertiliser safe for children, dogs and cats?

 Unlike grass ‘weed and feed’ products, Lawnsmith® Granular Fertilisers do not contain pesticides or weed killers.
 Though the bag of bulk material should be stored safely away from children and pets, the lawn may be used by children, wildlife, dogs and cats immediately after application.
-However, if they are sensitive to salts (which is what the fertiliser is) or have cuts or grazes then they should be kept off until the fertilser has dissolved in to the lawn which can be speeded by watering.

 If you wish to feed and kill moss at the same time then Winter Green Fertiliser is safe but can stain feet up to 72 hours after application.